Skip to content

 • The college's Office of Institutional Diversity and Equity published its Fall 2022 3-year institutional DEI strategic plan for Dartmouth entitled, "Toward Equity: Aligning Action and Accountability" which states, "IDE is developing a curriculum centered on topics related to diversity, equity, and inclusion.
 [Pg.
 13]"

-• Dartmouth's Department of German Studies stated that "As language teaching is moving away from presenting German language(s) and culture(s) as a monolithic block that foregrounds the experience of a very small and exclusively White, heteronormative, economically independent middle-class segment of society and shifts towards the inclusion of diverse perspectives, we continue to evaluate what voices have, for too long, been silenced in the language classroom," and that "We continue to strive toward an inclusive representation of this diversity in our language curriculum."
+• Dartmouth's Department of German Studies stated that it is "moving away from presenting German language(s) and culture(s) as a monolithic block that foregrounds the experience of a very small and exclusively White, heteronormative, economically independent middle-class segment of society" and it will shift its curriculum "towards the inclusion of diverse perspectives" as the Department "continues to evaluate what voices have, for too long, been silenced in the language classroom."
+The Department states that it strives "toward an inclusive representation of this diversity in [the] language curriculum."

 Disciplinary Measures

-• Dartmouth's Students Affairs Department links to an online reporting form in order to "Report Bias."
+• Dartmouth's Student Affairs Department links to an online reporting form in order to "Report Bias."

 Political Actions and Support for Anti-Racism